 Originally Published: July 19, 2013 - Last Updated / Reviewed On: May 15, 2015

 I want to know how you get lice in the first place.
-Does it just happen when you touch someone elses hair?
-I know using someone elses hairbrush can put you at risk.
+Does it just happen when you touch someone else's hair?
+I know using someone else's hairbrush can put you at risk.
 But I want to know — where does it come from and how do I get it?

 There are several common misconceptions about ways to contract lice.
 For example, personal hygiene and household cleanliness have nothing to do with getting head lice.
 Head lice are not contracted from swimming in communal pools, and animals do not contribute to their transmission.
 Lice are able to crawl from one person to another during sporting activities, play or sleep in close quarters, and, rarely, when people share items such as hats, scarves, towels, or bedding.
 An adult head louse can live about 30 days on a person’s head but will die within one or two days if it falls off a person, as it cannot survive without human blood.

 Head lice and their eggs, also called nits, are almost always found on the scalp, particularly around and behind the ears and near the neckline at the back of the head.
 They are very hard to see: a nit is about the size of a knot in a thread, and an adult head louse is about the size of a sesame seed.
 They’re often confused with hair spray residue or dandruff.

-- Tickling or a feeling of something moving in the hair.
+- Tickling or a feeling of something moving in the hair

-- Itching, caused by an allergic reaction to the bites of the head louse.
+- Itching, caused by an allergic reaction to the bites of the head louse

-- Difficulty sleeping due to irritation: head lice are most active in the dark.
+- Difficulty sleeping due to irritation (head lice are most active in the dark)

-- Sores on the head caused by scratching.
+- Sores on the head caused by scratching

 If you experience any of these signs or symptoms, you can make an appointment with your health care provider for a visual inspection of your scalp to determine whether you have lice or not.
 If you do have head lice, however, there’s no need to worry!
-Over-the-counter medications are available, and your health care provider will let you know which one to use.
+Over-the-counter (OTC) medications are available and a health care provider can let you know which one to use.
 Treatment includes a shampoo that kills the lice, which can then be combed out of hair with a fine-toothed nit comb (usually sold in lice medicine packages).
-It is also important to machine wash clothes and bedding, soak combs and brushes in hot water, and vacuum rugs and carpets after diagnosis with a lice infestation.
-It is possible that the lice will persist after one treatment.
-If this happens, contact your health care provider about retreatment options is likely your best bet.
+Machine-washing clothes and bedding, soaking combs and brushes in hot water, and vacuuming rugs and carpets after diagnosis with a lice infestation is also highly recommended.
+It’s possible that the lice will persist after one treatment.
+If this happens, contacting a health care provider about retreatment options is likely your best bet.
 For more information about lice, check out the Centers for Disease Control and Prevention (CDC) site.